Viral Video Shows A Border Collie Saving A Puppy Within Seconds Of Getting Hit By A Car

 — SureAwesomeness (@SureAwesomeness) April 16, 2019

-Finally glancing in her rear view mirror, the dog’s owner stops the car and jumps out.
+Finally glancing in her rearview mirror, the dog’s owner stops the car and jumps out.
 She picks up the puppy to make sure it is okay before rushing over to praise the border collie for his good work.

 “I saw something in my mirror.
 First I thought I had crushed my dog,” she writes in a caption for the video.